wian-lloyd/racecard-tip-extractor/README.md

 6. Either should start in the "%USERPROFILE%" directory which will look something like "C:\Users\wian>".

-7. Type the following commands:
+7. Type the following commands(run each line one by one):

 ```
 cd racecard-tip-extractor-master/